bbalganjjm/natural_js/html/naturaljs/gtst/gtst0100_en_US.md

 ]
 ```

 Now one block page is complete.
-This page can be imported as a Tab(N.tab), Popup(N.popup), or Documents(N.docs) component, and Communicator(N.comm) can be used to add elements of this page to the desired location.
+This page can be imported as a Tab(N.tab), Popup(N.popup), or <a href="#cmVmcjA1MDIlMjREb2N1bWVudHMkaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDUwMi5odG1s">Documents</a>(N.docs) component, and Communicator(N.comm) can be used to add elements of this page to the desired location.

 Let's create a simple index page and add the ** block 01.html ** page to the desired position using N.comm.